szczyglis-dev/py-gpt/README.md

 **Updates**

-- `Check for updates on start`: Checks for application updates when PyGPT starts.
+- `Check for updates at startup`: Checks for application updates when PyGPT starts.
 Default: True.

 - `Check for updates in the background`: Checks for application updates periodically in the background.
 Default: True.